John787320/zendesk_url/README.md

 ## Usage
 ### Deploying from ZIP

-To quickly install this application, navigate to the latest releases and download the attached `app-<DATE>.zip`.
-You can upload this to Zendesk
 Attached to the latest release is the `app-<DATE>.zip` asset that can be [uploaded to your Zendesk instance](https://developer.zendesk.com/documentation/apps/getting-started/uploading-and-installing-a-private-app/#uploading-and-installing-a-private-app-in-zendesk):

-1. In Admin Center, click the Apps and integrations icon () in the sidebar, then select Apps > Zendesk Support apps.
+1. In Admin Center, click the Apps and integrations, click Zendesk Support Apps.
-2. Click Upload App.
+2. Click Upload private app.
-3. Enter a Name for the app.
+3. Enter the App Name.
-4. Click Choose file and select the zip file for your private app.
+4. Click Choose File and select the zip file.
-5. Click Save.
+5. Click Upload.
 6. In the pop-up box that appears, click Agree and upload this App.
 7. When prompted, click Install.